-We are a group of young people aged 18 to 30 from six countries: Italy, Spain, Turkey, Lithuania, Norway and the UK.
+We are twenty four young people aged 18 to 30 and six group leaders from six countries: Italy, Spain, Turkey, Lithuania, Norway and the UK.
 We gathered in Totland, on the Isle of Wight, along with our project and team leaders, to create a special experience together.

 We had the opportunity to meet new ideas and cultures which opened up our perspectives – Esther, Spain.

 DAY 1 – Teambuilding

 This was the first day – thus some nerves and excitement!
 We took part in ice breaking and team building activities.
 We moved around the room, first with no communication, then with eye contact, creating possibilities for connection.
 We moved faster and then we danced in couples using spaghetti!
 Changing couples 3 times to work with different people.

 It was a delight to watch people relax into the movement and try to not break the spaghetti!
 Sometimes we failed but that was all part of the experience and what is failure?
 Among many things it is an encouragement to try again. – Katie, UK.

 As a group we were shy at first, but began engaging with activities that encouraged us to move more freely in the space.
 One person led the other using their hands, palms facing upwards to move to the music.
 First in couples, then in trios and then we performed to the group in a circle.

 It was very funny and guiding people felt like energy was flowing between our bodies – Alba, Spain.

 We also challenged ourselves with Mission Impossible, an activity that asked us to complete many different tasks including among others: taking pictures, making videos and learning the names of all participants and singing the European Union Anthem.
 This session pushed us out of our comfort zones.
 For some it was too much for the first day, but others enjoyed the opportunity to succeed and collaborate as a group.

 We had fun and celebrated both our failures and achievements!
 We were beginning to form connections.